 The CNBB posted videos and pictures of the meeting on social media week.
 Each post drew dozens of comments, many of which reflected surprise over the list of participants, especially the most controversial, Father Paulo Ricardo de Azevedo Junior.

 Famous due to his online classes – which are accessible through a scheme of subscriptions – and his public remarks against left-wing clergy, Ricardo gained a reputation as a “defender of true Catholicism” among traditionalists over the past decade.
-On many occasions, he criticized actions of the CNBB and of the church as a whole.
+On many occasions, he criticized actions of the CNBB and of the Church as a whole.

 His friendship with Olavo de Carvalho (1947-2022), also generated controversy.
-De Carvalho, a journalist and self-proclaimed philosopher, published articles about the growing social influence of the so-called “cultural Marxism” for decades, denouncing the ways how the left-wing was supposedly taking control over society and the Church.
+De Carvalho, a journalist and self-proclaimed philosopher, published articles about the growing social influence of the so-called “cultural Marxism” for decades, denouncing the ways the left-wing was supposedly taking control over society and the Church.

 De Carvalho was considered a kind of in-house intellectual of the Bolsonaro administration, despite the fact that he lived in Virginia.
 A picture of Ricardo holding a large gun side by side with de Carvalho went viral on Brazilian social media.